Skip to main content

 • music

 The music in "Sea of Thieves" is widely praised for its immersive and atmospheric qualities, enhancing the overall pirate experience.
 Players enjoy the ability to play various instruments together, creating a sense of camaraderie and fun during their adventures.
-The soundtrack, featuring both original compositions and familiar sea shanties, is noted for its ability to adapt to gameplay situations, making battles more intense and exploration more relaxing.
-Overall, the music significantly contributes to the game's charm and enjoyment, with many players expressing a desire for even more song options.
+The soundtrack, featuring both original compositions and classic sea shanties, is noted for its quality and ability to adapt to gameplay situations, making it a standout aspect of the game.

 • “The audio design is equally subpar, with repetitive sound effects and a forgettable soundtrack that only add to the tedium.”